Roll20/roll20-api-scripts/CheckItOut/README.md

 # Check It Out

+_1.1 Updates_
+* D20 themes now support checks for multiple types of skills.
+* D20 themes support option to use passive skills.

 'Check It Out' provides the GM with capabilities to add descriptive properties to objects on the VTT's 'objects' layer.
 The script also provides a macro to the players so that they can approach and examine those objects to see those descriptions.